National Rent Prices Since 2017

 2021: The Rental Market Rebound

 As the pandemic wanes, families are moving again and landlords are no longer finding it difficult to fill vacancies.
 In response, the rental market is rebounding quickly.
-In spring 2021, the national median rent is rising more than twice as fast it did during pre-pandemic springs.
-Broad economic recovery, dramatic price reductions in major cities, and the widespread adoption of remote work are all inspiring Americans to reconsider where they live and what they value in a hometown.
+In the first half of 2021, the national median rent rose more than twice as fast it did during pre-pandemic years.
+There are several supply- and demand-side factors contributing to this rapid rent growth, including broad societal shifts like the widespread adoption of remote work which is inspiring Americans to reconsider where they live and what they value in a hometown.

 Our national rent estimate is designed to approximate the price of new leases signed in a given month.
 We use a combination of US Census Bureau data and internal Apartment List property data, feeding both into a repeat-transaction model (a modified Case-Shiller approach) to account for compositional changes to the rental market over time.
 See our rent estimate methodology for a detailed description of the data, including the goals and limitations of our calculations.
 Rent data are refreshed monthly and are available for download at the national, state, metro, and city levels.